The Kentucky FFA Association

 The Kentucky FFA Association is a student-led organization centered around agricultural education and career development.
-“The FFA mission is to make a positive difference in the lives of students by developing their potential for premier leadership, personal growth, and career success through agricultural education.”
+Serving as Kentucky's Chapter of the National FFA Organization, the primary goal is to follow the wider organizations stated mission.

 The Kentucky FFA Association is currently led by a team of 12 State FFA Officers representing all 12 regions of The Kentucky FFA Association—a President, Vice President, Secretary, Treasurer, Reporter, Sentinel, and six Regional Vice Presidents.
 The Kentucky FFA Association is home to 144 high school chapters and 12 middle school chapters as of the year 2017.

 History

 The Kentucky FFA Association was founded on April 16, 1930, at The Brown Hotel in Louisville, Kentucky.
 In 1937, the Kentucky FFA Leadership Training Center was founded in Hardinsburg, Kentucky; where the Kentucky FFA Association archives are located and it still remains the location of Kentucky FFA Camp today.
 In 1957, Howard Downing (of Jessamine County) became the first National FFA President from Kentucky.
 Kenneth Kennedy (of Trigg County) became the next National FFA president from Kentucky in 1964.
 In 1977, 12 years after the New Farmers of America and the Future Farmers of America merged to create one organization, The Kentucky FFA Association had its first African American state president Steve Washington (of Adairville).
 In 1979, Pam Brinkley was elected the first female State FFA Officer in Kentucky.
 In 1984, Kentucky had its third National FFA President Steve Merideth (of Hardin County).
 In 1987, The Kentucky FFA Foundation, which raises and manages funds for the organization, was formed.
 In 1989, 20 years after females were allowed to join the FFA Organization, Susan Smitson (of Jessamine County) was the first female Kentucky FFA State President.
 In 2012, Joenelle Futrell (of Daviess County) was elected as the first female National FFA Officer from Kentucky.